felixreichenbach/smart-factory/README.md

 The factory contains 6 TXT controllers which communicate within eachother via MQTT.
 The SSC TXT controller is the main/central controller.
 The MQTT broker on this controller will be configured to forward/receive messages to the previously configured remote MQTT broker via the following MQTT bridge configuration.

-Changing this configuration will disconnect the factory from the Fischercloud!
-(TODO: Check if both configurations can be run in parallel)

 The MQTT interface of the main controller is documented here:
 <https://github.com/fischertechnik/txt_training_factory/blob/master/TxtSmartFactoryLib/doc/MqttInterface.md>